zcabzfe/SoundsTriggerBox/README.md

 1. Make sure you have Python installed.
 If not yet, install python by following this guide: https://realpython.com/installing-python/

 2. Install requirements.txt.
-Run pip install -r requirements.txt in terminal.
+Run pip install -r requirements.txt in terminal.(To download a particular package, such as Vosk, simply enter "pip install vosk" into your command prompt or terminal.
+This will automatically download the latest version of the package, irrespective of the version specified.)

 3. Run the main.py.

-4. Enter correct twilio account details (If you do not have a twilio account follow this guide from 2:01 to 3:00: https://www.youtube.com/watch?v=ywH2rsL371Q
+4. Enter correct twilio account details (If you do not have a twilio account follow this guide from 2:01 to 3:00: https://www.youtube.com/watch?v=ywH2rsL371Q)

 5. Follow instructionsto Train your sound profile